gregnewman/obsidian-to-denote/README.md

 - The converter processes files sequentially
 - Progress is displayed for each file
 - Consider converting in batches if needed

-## Support

-For issues, questions, or suggestions:
-- Open an issue on [GitHub](https://github.com/gregnewman/obsidian-to-denote/issues)
-- Check existing issues for solutions
-- Provide vault structure examples when reporting bugs